panoply/syncify/readme.md

 ### Why?

-I have been working on the Shopify platform for several years and nothing the Shopify team have produced has actually increased my productivity.
-Despite the advancements Shopify has made in recent years I still find that their developer tooling to be rather average.
-The Shopify CLI is cool and all but for theme development it fails to achieve fluidity.
+I have been working on the Shopify platform for several years and nothing the Shopify team have produced has increased my productivity.
+Despite the advancements Shopify has made in recent years I still find their developer tooling to be missing the mark.
+The Shopify CLI is cool and all but for me the approach to theme development it fails to achieve fluidity.
 Syncify is how I believe theme creation, development and maintenance should be done.

 Syncify provides you with essential stack tooling for producing lean, performant and refined themes.
-It's fast, flexible, extensible, scalable but most importantly, it will not lock you into a restrictive low grade elementary workflow.
+It's fast, flexible, extensible, scalable but most importantly, it's an un-restrictive workflow.

 # Installation